Nothing exists in a vacuum, people.

 Performing weights and HIIT on different days is a start, but you’re still subject to the cumulative stress of exposure to both stimuli.
 This is especially important to consider in the context of a caloric deficit necessary fat loss, as this impedes recovery.

 On the other hand, we’ve got LISS–low-intensity steady-state cardio.
 Going for a long, brisk walk outside or on a treadmill certainly doesn’t feel as badass as sprinting, but it’s A LOT less taxing.
-And when we think about the cardio existing not in a vacuum, but as a piece of the puzzle, aiding rather than detracting from overall recovery can’t be overlooked.
+And when we think about the cardio not existing in a vacuum, you have to take into account recovery.

 HIIT is awesome, and in many scenarios and programs is the best path to your goals.
 But, it’s not the only path to leanness, and in just as many scenarios, it’s the inferior choice.